oessaid/oessaid/README.md

 ## 🚧 Things I'm doing:

-I currently serve as CTO of [Moon Health](https://moonhealth.ai), an up-and-coming startup out of Paris that brings patients and health professionals closer through telemedicine.
-My role is to lead technological efforts both on software and data science (and also to actually code them, with the help of my awesome team).
+⚙️ I'm currently the Lead Game Backend Engineer at [Northern Lights Entertainment](https://nebulae.world) a video games studio in Paris, currently developing a Massively Multiplayer Astropolitcs game called Nebulae.

 ## ⌛ Things I've done:

+⚙️ I most recently served as CTO of [Moon Health](https://moonhealth.ai), an up-and-coming startup out of Paris that brings patients and health professionals closer through telemedicine.
+My role was to lead technological efforts both on software and data science (and also to actually code them, with the help of my awesome team).

 ⚙️ I've worked as a **Tech/Data Science Lead** for an AI consultancy called [Quantmetry](https://www.quantmetry.com/).
 I've helped several companies of various sizes (from small to Fortune 500/CAC40) and from various industries (including cars, advertising, finance and manufacturing) with their data science challenges.
 That includes but is not limited to: